inakiAndres/matrix-colored-app/README.md

 # matrix-colored-app

-React app which consist in a game
+React app which consist in a minigame

+The game consists in a matrix of squares and you have to tap the square which have the different color.
+If you tap the correct you will level up, and the matrix will be growing by levels.<br>
+The level 20 is the last level, I select this one because the difference of the color, and the size of the matrix and squares is enough.

+Explained this let's play => https://inakiandres.github.io/matrix-colored-app/

 ## Color behaviour